 In Victoria, bus zones are designated areas reserved exclusively for buses to pick up and drop off passengers.

 These zones are crucial for maintaining the efficiency and safety of public transportation services.
-Private vehicles, including taxis and rideshare vehicles, are not permitted to park or stop in these zones.
+Private vehicles, including taxis and rideshare vehicles, cannot park or stop in these zones.

 Double Yellow Line Parking Rules